Why and whence the Hilbert space in quantum theory?: Structures on quantum-state space

 (and nothing more).
-In other words, mathematics of \qt\ should be created, the calculus acquires the character of a linear"=algebra calculus \cite{halm, fried}, but emergence of the structures""---""operators, their spectra, hermi\-ci\-ty, quadratic/"!bilinear forms, quantum dynamics, \thelike---is not postulated a~priori.
-None of these concepts will be required in what follows.
+In other words, mathematics of \qt\ should be created not from axioms, calculus acquires the character of a linear"=algebra calculus \cite{halm, fried}, but emergence of the structures""---""operators, their spectra, hermicity, quadratic/"!bilinear forms, the informational conceptions, quantum dynamics, \thelike---is not postulated a~priori.
+None of these terminologies will be further required.